-ADMINISTRATION Principal EXT 201 202 217 210 COUNSELORS Cherie Foraker (last name A-J) cherie.foraker@meusd.org Peter Krahling (last name K-Z) peter.krahling@meusd.org 262 206 OFFICE STAFF Afton Gonzalez, High School Office Manager See Mrs. Gonzalez for the following: appointments needed with principal; if you are sent to the office for behavior issues; student parking permits; all medical related needs if nurse is off campus; campus security needs; custodial needs; any questions on sports release times and calendar events; all campus guests need to sign in with Mrs. Gonzalez at her desk.
+ADMINISTRATION Principal EXT 201 202 210 210 COUNSELORS Michelle Ditomaso michelle.ditomaso@meusd.org Peter Krahling peter.krahling@meusd.org 262 206 OFFICE STAFF Afton Gonzalez, High School Office Manager See Mrs. Gonzalez for the following: appointments needed with principal; if you are sent to the office for behavior issues; student parking permits; all medical related needs if nurse is off campus; campus security needs; custodial needs; any questions on sports release times and calendar events; all campus guests need to sign in with Mrs. Gonzalez at her desk.
 200 Mary Hall, Registrar See the Registrar for transcripts, change of address, school verification letter, work permits, and student records.
 221 Ginette Gallego, Attendance Clerk Check in with the Attendance Clerk when you return from an absence, need attendance reports, or need to turn in doctor's notes and other documentation of excused absences.
 Independent study contracts.
-225 Deseriee Prince, ASB Finance Clerk See the ASB Finance Clerk for all purchases such as Yearbooks, ASB Cards, PSAT Fees, Dances, etc. 222 Rebecca Garth, District Nurse See the Nurse for all medical related needs.
+225 Deseriee Prince, ASB Finance Clerk 222 Rebecca Garth, District Nurse See the Nurse for all medical related needs.
 All medications MUST be checked in with the nurse.
 253 Ricky Prince, Media Services Coordinator The Media Services Coordinator tracks and maintains the textbooks and Chromebooks for each class and student.
 All athletic uniforms are checked out from the bookroom (P4) as well.
-238 CAMPUS SUPERVISORS Rita Carrol, Wayne Meza, Alex Otero CUSTODIAL STAFF Mayte Cervantes, Danny Gutierrez, Scott Thompson
+238 CAMPUS SUPERVISORS Rita Carrol, Alex Otero, Amie Quintana CUSTODIAL STAFF Christian Briggs, Ryan Garrett, Mayte Cervantes

-[&]quot;He who would do great things should not attempt them all alone." -Seneca proverb
+&quot;He who would do great things should not attempt them all alone." -Seneca prover